roto93/react-native-neat-date-picker/README.md

 (1.4.0) Added Typescript support (will update README in the future).
 Many thanks to [diecodev](https://github.com/diecodev).<br>
 (1.4.6) `dateStringFormat` rule changed (**m** for month, used to be **M**)<br>
 (1.4.9) New prop: `chooseYearFirst`
+(1.4.11) New prop: `withoutModal` If true, the date picker will be displayed directly instead of being placed in a modal.

 ## **Limitation**